ideenDSAFTU/Project-Text-Mining-ideen-2565/README.md

 </p>

 # Conclusion
   In this project, I used TF-IDF to create weight frequecy of words to measure the distance between 14 documents of surah Al-fatihah with cosine similarity.
-# Suggestion
+For conclusion, we can see the good rusult